danmaclean/tao_of_programming/docs/01-Reflection.md

 * Clarity: Did you understand what the project is supposed to do?
 * Features: What features does the project have?
 Does the project work as expected?
 * Appeal: How engaging is the project?
 Is it interactive, original, sophisticated, funny, or interesting?
 How did you feel as you interacted with it?

+### An important note on groups of friends

+When you choose a group of friends for this work, its going to be best if you can find someone with whom you can exchange ideas frankly.
+In an academic setting, probably not everyone you could work with will work well as a partner in a critique group.
+A lot of this will depend on different expectations of roles in people from different social and ethnic backgrounds.
+Try to work with someone at a similar professional level, it can be hard to tell someone in a more senior role that they're wrong , and what they say can be taken as 'the right answer' - when all contributions are valuable.
+Be aware too of the influence of a person's background on how they'd express a personal opinion.
+If you're from a place where it feels more natural to go along with the flow, try to find someone you'd be comfortable to express your ideas with.
+Experiment with sharing views over written media, rather than face to face.

 ## In this section we...